Improving Action Quality Assessment using Weighted Aggregation: Our Approach

-We experiment with both 50 layer 3D Resnets and (2+1)D ResNets.
-In this case, the final average-pool layer outputs a feature vector of size $2048$.
-We take this feature vector and input it into 3 back-to-back fully-connected layers having $512$, $256$, and $128$ units.
-The final $128$ dimensional feature vector is defined as the output of the feature extractor.
-Both the 3D and the (2+1)D ResNets take input 16 frame clips, making the input dimensions $16\times3\times112\times112$.
+\item \textbf{50 layer}: We experiment with 50 layer 3D and (2+1)D ResNets.
+The final average-pool layer outputs a feature vector of size $2048$.
+We take this feature vector and input it into 3 fully-connected layers having $512$, $256$, and $128$ units.
+Only 16 frame clips are processed. \item \textbf{101 layer}: We experiment with 101 layer 3D ResNet.
+The remaining details about the input clip size and output feature vector processing are identical to the 50 layer ResNets.